awsdocs/aws-systems-manager-user-guide/doc_source/automation-walk-security.md

-# Executing Automation Workflows by Using Different Security Models<a name="automation-walk-security"></a>
+# Running Automation Workflows by Using Different Security Models<a name="automation-walk-security"></a>

 This section includes information about how to run Automation workflows by using different security models\.